 Although I’m known at work as a mild-mannered pharmacology nerd with mad computer skillz, my first love is “extreme” sports and physical challenges.
-Recently, Jen treated me to two fun physical challenges, flying trapeze and flyboarding.
+Recently I engaged in a couple fun physical challenges, flying trapeze and flyboarding.
 Here are the videos:

 This was actually my second time doing the trapeze, but the first time was more than two years ago.
 This was an Aerial Trapeze Academy Groupon.
 With the Groupon, you only get to do the beginner session, which is three practice swings, where you try to get into the knee hang/transfer position.
 If you can successfully get into that position, then on the fourth swing, you get to to try for a mid air catch.
 They also do birthday parties and private groups.
 Kids can do it as young as 4 years old, and they work with autistic kids.
 Once you’ve done the beginner session, you can do more advanced stuff.
 This is really easy and fun if you have any amount of athleticism/body control.
 Highly recommended.
 PSA: Hanging from the bar with your knees can give you friction burns.
 If you have leggings or tights, you should wear them.